ztzg/zk-locust-tests/README.md

 "offline" data analysis.
 Alternatively, the collection parameter can be set to an integer number of milliseconds to perform Locust-side polling without setting up a Web UI.

+## ZooKeeper Ensemble Utilities

+The `zk_dispatch` module provides a mechanism and utilities for manipulating with the ZooKeeper ensemble.

+It can for example disable the leader and/or other members, forcing an election or migration of the affected clients.

+An example is provided in `locust_set_with_dispatcher.py`.

 ## Parameters